 One of the best ways to start saving is by building an emergency fund.
 This is a safety net of cash you can use for any unexpected expenses, like a sudden layoff, emergency medical care, unanticipated veterinary needs, or home and car repairs.

 While your financial circumstances will dictate how much money you should save in an emergency fund, the general rule of thumb is that you should have between three to six months of living expenses saved up for financial emergencies.

 If that seems like an intimidating amount of money, start with a smaller sum—say, $500—and build your emergency fund up from there.
 It could be good to have a dedicated account for your emergency fund.
-One great option is a cash management account SoFi Money™.
+One great option is a checking and savings account, such as SoFi Checking and Savings™.
 Where you can earn 0.20% APY on all your cash and take out the money whenever you want at no charge!

 Having a financial safety net is critical should any unforeseen, urgent costs arise.
 If you are prepared with your emergency fund, your loan repayment and retirement savings can stay on track.